-Beyond Commission efforts to notify and inform, and obtain input from, the general public, the Commission will seek opportunities to notify and inform, and obtain input from, those most likely to be impacted by transportation proposals.
+Beyond Commission efforts to notify, inform, and obtain input from, the general public, the Commission will seek opportunities to notify, inform, and obtain input from, those most likely to be impacted by transportation proposals.
 The Commission will, for example, contact community groups of an affected and concerned area, and offer briefings and presentations to those groups at meetings held expressly for that purpose or during regularly scheduled meetings of those groups.
-Outreach contacts and materials will be done in user-friendly, lay language.
+Outreach contacts and materials will be prepared in user-friendly, lay language.
 Outreach efforts will also particularly be made to notify and inform, and obtain input from, low-income and minority populations.
+A list of organizational contacts will be maintained for such purposes.
 Elected officials and citizen leaders may be offered such briefings and presentations as well.
-Briefings and presentations will be offered during two periods in each study-in the early stages of study prior to the consideration of alternatives, and later in the study after alternatives have been developed and evaluated.
-The Commission will also use in regional land use and transportation planning efforts other means to obtain public involvement and input, including for example, focus groups, small group techniques, visioning, or brainstorming, and obtaining participation and input at non-traditional meeting places and events, such as fairs, festivals and others.
+Briefings and presentations will be specifically offered during at least two periods in each study-in the early stages of study prior to the consideration of alternatives, and later in the study after alternatives have been developed and evaluated.
+Meetings with staff, including comment opportunities, will be conducted anytime there is interest and receptivity during a planning effort.

+The Commission will also use in regional land use and transportation planning efforts other means to obtain public involvement and input, including for example, focus groups, small group techniques, visioning or brainstorming, and obtaining participation and input at non-traditional meeting places and events, such as fairs, festivals, possibly Internet social media sites, and others.